 Languages Spoken

-“Traditional Portuguese is very distinguished, with scents and flavours that everyone knows,” says Rodolfo Lavrador, admiringly, of the cuisine he grew up with and is now taking to new places as Sous Chef of CURA, the signature dining experience of Four Seasons Hotel Lisbon.
-“We’re capturing the essence of our cuisine in a new way, a better way, a different way, using new ingredients and skills to showcase familiar flavours.
-That’s where the magic happens.”
+“Traditional Portuguese is deeply distinguished, with scents and flavours that everyone knows,” says Rodolfo Lavrador of the fare he grew up with and is now taking to the next level as Head Chef of CURA, the Michelin-starred signature dining experience of Four Seasons Hotel Ritz Lisbon.
+“We’re capturing the essence of our native cuisine in ways that are better, different, and even unexpected, using new ingredients and skills to showcase things that are familiar but in a class all their own.
+That’s how the magic happens.”

 Lavrador’s culinary career came to life gradually.
-The son of a lawyer from a family deep in the legal profession, he got interested in cooking while living in Madrid during his teens, but attended law school and interned at a law firm in Lisbon first.
+Born into a family with deep roots in the legal profession, he attended law school, but not before developing a passion for gastronomy and becoming interested in cooking while residing in Madrid during his teens.
+He even interned at a law firm in Lisbon, but the pull of the kitchen proved too strong.